On the minimum bisection of random $3$-regular graphs: Preliminaries

-For the small parts, the previous counting is too rough and therefore we count in a different way.
-As before, the number of stars on $t$ vertices remains at most $t^{M+1}$.
-We count the number of ways to partition $c_t$ into at most $t^{M+1}$ groups, where one group consists of the family of parts, which are vertex sets of the same tree on $t$ vertices.
-This gives at most $c_t^{t^{M+1}}$ possible constructions on the paths of size $t$.
-This leads to an upper bound of
+Next, for the smaller parts, we need to refine the previous upper bound.
+As before, the number of stars on $t$ vertices remains at most $t^M$.
+We count the number of ways to partition the $c_t$ sets of size $t$ into groups where one group consists of the vertex sets inducing a particular star.
+As every group has size between $0$ and $c_t$, and there are at most $t^M$ groups, the number of partitions as above is at most $(c_t+1)^{t^M}$.
+This means that the number of (unlabeled) forests induced by the vertices in the smaller parts is at most

-Multiplying the number choices of a configuration on the set of parts of size at least $\log n$ by the number of choices of a configuration on the set of parts of size less than $\log n$ leads to $\exp(o(n))$ possible choices in total.
-The lemma is proved. \end{proof}